ZenFlux/zenflux/packages/zenflux-react-commander/readme.md

   - `useCommand(commandName: string): UseCommandAdapter`
   - `useCommand(commandName: string, ref: React.RefObject<any>): UseCommandAdapter | null`
 - Returns: `{ run, hook, unhook, unhookHandle?, getInternalContext }`

+- When to use:
+  - Dispatch or subscribe to a command without coupling to a specific instance
+  - Resolve the most relevant instance by context, name, or ref
+  - Target a specific instance via `ref`

 Resolution strategy:
 1. If `ref` provided: tries ref match → name match → on-demand